soydetemporada/website/README.md

 ## Profile of collaborators needed
+Anyone with motivation and who likes teamwork!

+These specific profiles could be useful:
 - **Journalists** (investigation on incorrect calendars and the national situation)
 - **Climatologists** (investigation on weather in each region of Spain)
 - **Farmers** o people with experience in the farming world